Bingo DeMoss

-Elwood "Bingo" DeMoss (September 5, 1889 – January 26, 1965) was a baseball player and manager in the Negro leagues from 1905 to 1943.
+Elwood "Bingo" DeMoss (September 5, 1889 – January 26, 1965) was an American professional baseball second baseman and manager in the Negro leagues.

 Early life

 DeMoss was born in Topeka, Kansas in 1889 and began his playing career in 1905 with the Topeka Giants.
 He is considered the finest fielding second baseman of the 1910s and 1920s Negro leagues.
 He was the captain of the 1926 Negro league champion Chicago American Giants.
 Using great bat control, DeMoss is considered one of the greatest bunters in Negro league History.
 His highest batting average came in 1926 when he finished second in the batting race with a .303 average.
 After he retired, he spent fifteen years as a manager.

 Playing career

 DeMoss spent his prime years with the Chicago American Giants, and as a player-manager for the Indianapolis ABC's and Detroit Stars.
 From 1920 through 1930, he batted .247, including highs of .314 for the 1929 Detroit Stars and .292 for the 1920 Chicago American Giants.

 DeMoss was a proficient bunter and hit-and-run man, making him an ideal second-place hitter.
 Jelly Gardner, who batted ahead of DeMoss on the American Giants, said of his teammate, "If he thought you'd be out trying to steal, he'd foul off the pitch if he couldn't hit it well.
 He could hit 'em anywhere he wanted to.